 - ULTRA – This model has a very sleek control panel and is different than any other model’s panel with a dial to switch between programs, versus buttons.
 It also has a self closing pressure valve, and can cook sous vide.

 In my honest opinion, I don’t think the growing list of functions beyond the Duo level model justify the added expense and so that is why I still have my LUX model and rave about it often.
+Since this was first posted, I have aquired a mini model as well.

 What can you cook in it?